 - Monitor government regulations and changes

 Paralegals working in corporate law must be team players and should have good interpersonal skills.
-Additionally, corporate paralegals should stay abreast of basic developments or changes in the area of corporate law.
+Additionally, corporate paralegals should stay abreast of basic developments or changes in the area of corporate law, and keep on top of any certifications their industry prefers.
 They should also make sure they’re adept in computer and technology skills required by the firm.

 Corporate Paralegal Education